eclipse-edc/Connector/README.md

 example a transfer process store based on Azure CosmosDB, a secure vault based on Azure KeyVault, etc. This is where technology- and cloud-specific implementations should go.

-If someone where to create a configuration service based on Postgres, then the implementation should go into the `extensions/database/configuration-postgres` module.
+If someone were to create a configuration service based on Postgres, then the implementation should go into the `extensions/database/configuration-postgres` module.

 ### `launchers`